olavsl/olavsl/README.md

 ### What's up?

 ## About me
-I'm a 4th year Computer Science student at Norwegian University of Science and Technology, where I'm studying Artificial Intelligence.
+I'm a 5th year Computer Science student at Norwegian University of Science and Technology, where I'm studying Artificial Intelligence.
-I'm also leading Cogito NTNU, a student organization focused on facilitating knowledge sharing among the students at NTNU through hands-on AI-project work.

 ## Languages, frameworks and tools I use
 <div>